firewraith2/wanimation-test/docs/README.md

 # Frames Generator

-The **Frames Generator** performs the reverse process — it takes an existing game object (with all its XML files and chunks) and reconstructs the frame images.
-This is useful for extracting sprites from the game or modifying existing objects.
+The **Frames Generator** performs the reverse process — it takes an existing game sprite (with all its XML files and chunks) and reconstructs the frame images.
+This is useful for extracting sprites from the game or modifying existing sprites.

 ## Folder Requirements